 Born in 1889, Mildred Dorothy Nicholls lived most of her life in Chelsea and died in 1972.

 Buy the Book:

-If you want to buy the book that has Mildred Nicholls’ recipes in, I believe it’s the book published in 2008 called For the Royal Table: Dining at the Palace by Kathryn Jones published by The Royal Collection (2008), which can be bought on Amazon UK – and is described as “a lavishly illustrated behind-the-scenes look at three hundred and fifty years of royal banquets, from Charles II to the present day”
+If you want to buy the book that has Mildred Nicholls’ recipes in, I can’t find it for sale at the moment, there’s a similar Royal Recipes cookbook available on Amazon UK, if you want to check that one out and/or look for Mildred’s book, which will, no doubt, appear at some point!
+One similar book was published in 2008 called For the Royal Table: Dining at the Palace by Kathryn Jones published by The Royal Collection (2008), which can be bought on Amazon UK – described as “a lavishly illustrated behind-the-scenes look at three hundred and fifty years of royal banquets, from Charles II to the present day”

 E&OE, the programme’s not ideal for taking notes 🙂